JJC Skillz

-Abdulrasheed Bello (born 4 April 1977, Kano) known professionally as Skillz or JJC Skillz is a Nigerian songwriter, rapper, record and television producer.
+Abdulrasheed Bello (born 4 April 1977, Kano) known professionally as Skillz or JJC Skillz is a Nigerian rapper, singer, songwriter, record producer, and television producer.

-JJC Skillz earned recognition in Nigeria after the release of his single We Are Africans, an afrobeats anthem.
-Prior to the success of We are Africans, Skillz was producer for the British hip-hop record company and musical group Big Brovaz.
-In December 2002, he released his debut album, Atide, an experimental album with lyrics in English and Nigerian languages and influenced by hip hop, African and salsa musical styles.
+JJC Skillz earned recognition in Nigeria after the release of one of his singles, "We Are Africans," an afrobeats anthem.
+Prior to the success of "We are Africans," Skillz was producer for the British hip-hop record company and musical group Big Brovaz.
+In December 2002, he released his debut album, Atide, an experimental album with lyrics in English and Nigerian languages and influenced by hip hop, African, and salsa musical styles.